milkmansrevenge/dnsimple-java/README.md

 [DNSimple][0] let you do some very cool and useful things with domains via their REST API.

-This library was created for internal use by [Nimble Servers][1] who use a lot of open source software so thought it would be nice to contribute something back!
+This library was created for internal use by [Nimble Servers][1], hopefully it will be useful to others too.

 ### Example Usage